History of Berkshire

 Historically, the English county of Berkshire has been bordered to the north by the ancient boundary of the River Thames.
-However, much of the border with Oxfordshire in the western part of the county was moved in 1974.
+However, there were major changes in 1974: the Vale of White Horse and parts of Oxfordshire south (locally, west) of the Thames were previously part of Berkshire, but were lost to the county in 1974.
+Conversely, the Slough area north of the Thames is historically part of Buckinghamshire, but became ceremonially part of Berkshire in 1974.

 Alfred the Great was born in Wantage, historically in Berkshire, but now in Oxfordshire for administrative purposes.
+Important historical abbeys include Abingdon Abbey and Reading Abbey.

 The Great Western Railway reached Didcot in 1839.
 MG (part of Morris Motors) was founded in Abingdon in 1929.

-The Vale of White Horse and parts of Oxfordshire south of the Thames were previously part of Berkshire, but were lost to the county in 1974.
-Conversely, the Slough area north of the Thames is historically part of Buckinghamshire, but became ceremonially part of Berkshire in 1974.

-Important historical abbeys include Abingdon Abbey and Reading Abbey.

 Oscar Wilde was imprisoned in Reading Gaol after his court case.

-The county is known as the Royal County of Berkshire since the Royal residence of Windsor Castle is within it.
-Politically, the county is now made up of unitary authorities.
+The county is known as the Royal County of Berkshire.
+This title was granted by Queen Elizabeth II to Berkshire County Council in 1957, via Sir Austin Strutt, Deputy Under-Secretary of State, who wrote to E.R.
+Davies, clerk to the county council, conveying the Queen's permission for the use of the term.
+Administratively, the county is now made up of unitary authorities.

-Location and administration